SFUStatgen/SFUStatgen.github.io/resources/computecan.md

 ### Logging in to cedar

-The cluster that we use most is called [cedar.computecanada.ca](https://docs.computecanada.ca/wiki/Cedar).
-You will need to log in with an SSH client.
+The cluster that we use most is [cedar.computecanada.ca](https://docs.computecanada.ca/wiki/Cedar).
+You will need to log in to cedar with an SSH client.
 See the Compute Canada [documentation on SSH](https://docs.computecanada.ca/wiki/SSH) for more information.

 ### Running your jobs